matatata/matatata.github.io/MacOpentrack.md

 ## Setup "Delan Cam 1" for IR-Tracking

 If you connect *Delan Cam 1* to a Mac it will not perform optimally on macOS like it does on Windows out of the box.
 I invite you to get the latest release of my [DelanCamUtil](https://github.com/matatata/delancamutil) to fix that.
-Copy the app to your Applications folder or wherever you like.
-Open it - again following the procedure to tame macOS's Gatekeeper.
+Copy the app to your Applications folder or wherever you like and open it.
 In the system's menu bar on the right you'll then notice a little icon with three dots in the middle.
 It will be solid (like shown in the picture below) if a *Delan Cam 1* camera is connected.
 It'll be hollow otherwise.

 ![](camutil1.png)

-The app is leightweight and it actually does nothing but react if a *Delan Cam 1* camera is plugged in.
+The app is lightweight and it actually does nothing but react if a *Delan Cam 1* camera is plugged in.
 It will then try to apply the recommended setting so that the camera performs optimally.
 It'll also do that when the app starts and the camera is already connected.

 If you have reason to believe the app may have failed to set the camera's settings then you can manually apply the settings via the "Reapply camera settings now" menu item.
 Also note that the settings will not persist if you reconnect the camera or restart your computer.
 So its mandatory to have the app applies the settings at least once before you want to use the camera for IR-Tracking.
 Some users have added the app to their startup item list so they need not to worry about it anymore.
 Here's my "Login Items" section of macOS System Settings: